jakeedgar/functional-white-boarding/notes.md

     Input: [9, 2, 7, 12]

     Output: [2, 7, 9, 12]
   * To solve this there are a variety of methods available.
 Some more efficient than others.
+Bubble Sort is the easiest to implement, and merge sort is among the fastest.
+I am currently researching ways to convert loops to recursive functions so that I can refactor my solution from two nested for loops to two nested recursive functions fulfilling the same role.
+This is based on the bubble sort method.